KaiserWhoLearns/KaiserWhoLearns.github.io/_pages/about.md

 Since I am still exploring, my interests are nascent.
 In general, I am interested in natural language processing.
 Currently, I am inquisitive in **devloping novel techniques to facilitate efficient, explanable NLP**.
 I also find **fairness and robustness** in NLP systems intriguing.

-From 2018 to 2021, I obtained my Bachelor's degrees of computer science (B.S.) and mathematics (B.A.) with a minor of classical studies in the same school.
+In 2021, I obtained my Bachelor's degrees of computer science (B.S.) and mathematics (B.A.) with a minor of classical studies in the same school.
 During undergraduate years, I worked with Dr. [Ana Marasović](https://www.anamarasovic.com/) on interpretability and Prof. [Christopher Hoffman](https://sites.math.washington.edu/~hoffman/) on dual random-walk systems.

 Thanks a lot to the support of my advisors and my donors, I was able to conduct research and keep learning.